 You can definitely cut back on the dried buds if you supplement with drops of lavender essential oil.

-5. Finish sewing the heating pad
+Step 5.
+Finish sewing the heating pad

 To finish the lavender heating pad, close the opening along the sewn edge with an invisible stitch.
+See this video tutorial on how to sew an invisible stitch for details.

 Microwave Heating Instructions